"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 That's not just talent.
 That's personality structure in action.

 Type 2s find their worth through connection.
 Their deepest fear is being unwanted.
 Their deepest desire is to be loved.
-Dolly took that wiring and built one of the most remarkable legacies in entertainment history.
+Dolly took that wiring and built a $650 million empire, 4,000+ songs, 224 million free books, and the largest employer in Sevier County.
 Not by fighting who she is, but by leaning all the way in.

 What would you add?